CarlosMarquezAcosta/CarlosMarquezAcosta/README.md

-- 👋 Hi, I’m @Crimpo
+- 👋 Hi, I’m Carlos Marquez
 - 👀 I’m interested in Economics and uplifting communities.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning everything I can.
 - 💞️ I’m looking to collaborate on projects about economics.
-- 📫 How to reach me my Git.
+- 📫 How to reach me: git and email cmarq033@fiu.edu

 <!---
 CMARQ033/CMARQ033 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.